-To make sure that you can complete your transactions securely and confidentially, you must use a Web browser that supports 128-bit SSLV3 encryption.
+To make sure that you can complete your transactions securely and confidentially, you must use a Web browser that supports TLS 1.2 encryption.

 Once a secure session has been established, a padlock or key icon will appear in the bottom right corner of your browser window.
 This shows that data is being encrypted.
 However, to determine what level of encryption your browser provides, you have to check your browser's properties.